o2r-project/erc-spec/docs/spec/index.md

 + `temporal` Aggregated information about the relevant time period of the underlying data or contents.
 + `title` The distinguishing name associated with the asset.
 + `version` A unique string indicating a specific state of the software, i.e. an initial public release, an update or bug fix release, etc. No version format or schema is enforced for this value.
-+ ~~`depends.operatingSystem` The operating system for the software to run under.~~
-+ ~~`objectType` The category of the resource that is associated with the software.
-TO DO: controlled list, such as software, paper, data, image.

 ## Validation